asmaamirkhan/DeepLearningNotes/1-Intro2ComputerVision/README.md

 > The main purpose of activation function is to convert a input signal of a node in a NN to an output signal.
 That output signal now is used as a input in the next layer in the stack.

 ## Notes on performance :dizzy:
-* Values in fashion-MNIST are between 0-255 but neural networks work better with normalized data, so we can divide every value by 255 so the values are between 0,1.
+* Values in -MNIST are between 0-255 but neural networks work better with normalized data, so we can divide every value by 255 so the values are between 0,1.
 * There are multiple criterias to stop trainig process, we can specify number of epochs or a threshold or both
   * Epochs: number of iterations
   * Threshold: a threshold for accuracy or loss after each iteration